lauriwikberg/academic-work/README.md

 **hAppi**

-A sketch of a consumer healthcare app centered on a personal health assistant
+A sketch of a consumer healthcare app centered on a personal health assistant.